barreirokevin/linkt/README.md

     \|_______|\|__|\|__| \|__|\|__| \|__|    \|__|
 ```

-linkt is a command-line tool to perform a variety of actions with a URL, such as building a sitemap, testing for broken links, testing for missing images, and taking screenshots of each page.
+linkt is a command-line tool to perform a variety of actions with a URL, such as building a sitemap, testing for broken links, and taking screenshots of each page.

 ## Usage